mmcnally1/arduino-projects/morse-code/README.md

 I -- 'DIM' --> M
 ```

-Since Morse Code encodes each letter as sequence of dots and dashes, we can use a Trie to efficiently store and lookup the encodings!
+Since Morse Code encodes each letter as sequence of dots and dashes, we can use a Trie to efficiently store and look up the encodings!
 ```mermaid
 graph TD;
 A['\0'] --> B[.]